A haven for wetland wildlife and people in the heart of Bangor.

 During this difficult time, it is more important than ever to maintain a connection with the natural world but please respect government guidelines on social distancing.

-A stroll through this small and long-established woodland offers a pleasant escape from the hustle and bustle of Bangor.
+A stroll through this small but long-established woodland offers a pleasant retreat from the hustle and bustle of Bangor.

 Our largest nature reserve: Ballynahone Bog is teeming with specialist wildlife and is one of the most important sites for nature conservation in Northern Ireland